rackerlabs/technical-blog/_posts/2016-03-23-Sitecore-Azure-Files.md

 When issues happen in Sitecore, if it be a crash dump, logs need archived, you want to do a deployment, or you just need to share something with a developer, using an Azure file storage share is a great option.
 I will show you how to easily setup an Azure file share and archive the Sitecore log files automatically.

 Let's create the Azure resources required to set up a file share.
-I use Azure PowerShell to provision my Azure resources.
+I will use Azure PowerShell to provision my Azure resources.

 ```sh
 $resourceGroupName = 'raxsitecorerg' #resource group name